wkeeling/selenium-wire/README.rst

     driver = webdriver.Firefox(seleniumwire_options=options)

 ``port``
     The port number that Selenium Wire's backend listens on.
-If you're using the default backend, you don't normally need to specify a port and a random port number is chosen automatically.
-If you're using the mitmproxy backend, the port number defaults to 9950.
+You don't normally need to specify a port as a random port number is chosen automatically.

 .. code:: python